The University of Texas at Austin

 Shelley Payne and Arturo De Lozanne, Faculty Advisors

-This is the honors program in Biology.
-Admission to this option requires completion of an application process.
-It is the most selective honors program at UT for which freshmen are eligible.
+This option is an interdisciplinary honors program in Biology.
+It requires an application process and a research based thesis.
+Dean's Scholars is the most selective honors program at UT for which freshmen are eligible.
 The program brings together a group of science students with similar interests and similar talents.
 Students are advised in the Dean’s Scholars Advising Center in PAI 3.04F.
+Learn more about the Dean's Scholars Honors Program.

 Option X: Computational Biology